Corpus Christi, TX

 City Pair Summary

-Rates shown are government contract fares between Corpus Christi, TX and Washington, DC.
-These fixed rate fares are available to U.S. federal employees on official travel in either direction between Corpus Christi and Washington.
+Rates shown are government contract fares between Atlanta, GA and Corpus Christi, TX.
+These fixed rate fares are available to U.S. federal employees on official travel in either direction between Atlanta and Corpus Christi.
 All prices are for one-way service in either direction.

-The U.S. Government predicts approximately 1,800 government travelers flying between these two cities in 2013.
-The average "Unrestricted Coach Class" fare is $296.00.
-There are no "Capacity-Controlled" (_CA) fares between these two cities.
-There are no Business Class fares between these two cities in 2013.
+The U.S. Government predicts approximately 145 government travelers flying between these two cities in 2022.
+The average "Unrestricted Coach Class" fare is $175.00.
+The average "Capacity-Controlled" fare is $122.00.
+There are no Business Class fares between these two cities in 2022.

 Business Class flights may only be taken if it is the most economical option or if your agency has authorized other than Coach Class service in accordance with Federal Travel Regulations (FTR) (§ 301-10.123).

-How long is the flight between Corpus Christi, TX and Washington, DC?
+How long is the flight between Atlanta, GA and Corpus Christi, TX?

-The flight between Corpus Christi, TX and Washington, DC is 1,204 nautical miles which takes approximately 2 hours and 48 minutes. † This calculation does not take into consideration real-time weather conditions and may be off by up to 10%.
+The flight between Atlanta, GA and Corpus Christi, TX is 760 nautical miles which takes approximately 1 hour and 46 minutes. † This calculation does not take into consideration real-time weather conditions and may be off by up to 10%.

 † Nautical miles are the preferred unit of measure for distance at sea or in flight.
 A nautical mile is 1.15 regular miles.